 To plant a fast tree, you want to make a good micro site selection.
 Your shovel is a tool which can be used in many ways.
 Such as a probe to help you find an optimum spot.
 You can poke the blade at the ground and learn to feel what it must be like underneath.
 Sometimes I’ve planted on very rocky ground, but by poking I could feel where the rocks were smaller, would give way a bit, and where I assumed it would be easier to wedge the blade into the earth.
 Other times you learn to read the ground by sight alone for more ideal spots, such as soft soil between the roots of a large stump, where you see a thin layer of moss over rounded earth – an indication of moister and softer ground capable of supporting such thirsty vegetation.

 We should start this story at the point of planting the previous tree.
-While you are hunched over and burying your tree into the ground, you might have time to look around a bit, scan the ground, look for your other trees, and plan roughly where to plant your next tree.
+While you are hunched over and burying your tree into the ground (or even while you were approaching the spot), you might have time to look around a bit, scan the ground, look for your other trees, and plan roughly where to plant your next tree.

 There are therefore two strategies you can take when filling in a certain area: line planting or area planting.
 Line planting is suitable for “easy ground” with few obstacles.
 In this case you can get into a good rhythm and pound in your trees, one after another, in an easy straight line not requiring much thinking or searching for your trees off of which to space your next ones.
 But if the slash is too high and obstructive, it may be better to break your line and fill in small areas instead, planting around slash to save time.
 When you first start planting it may be slow going for you as you stare at the mess around you and wonder what is the best strategy to take, but eventually your mind will respond instantly and automatically, without much thinking.
 Other times I like to follow the contour of the hill, to stay on the same horizontal and avoid tiring myself by walking up and down hills.